SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

      - Create an interface named `ZIF_DEMO_ABAP_IDE_IMP_EXP` and use the code below.
 Implementing `ZIF_DEMO_ABAP_IDE_IMP_EXP` is essential for checking out the IDE action.
      - This interface defines the methods `process_import` and `export`, which include custom logic to process content for upload and download.
 For example, the example demonstrates uploading an XLSX file.
 The `process_import` method implementation in the `ZCL_DEMO_ABAP` class is specifically tailored for this example, allowing XLSX content to be uploaded and processed using the XLSX XCO API.
 The `export` method is designed to provide content for download based on the selected operation in the IDE action dialog.
 4. Create a class that implements the demo logic for uploading, downloading, and processing file content
-    - Create a class named `ZCL_DEMO_ABAP` and use the code provided below.
+    - To try the example out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
     - Note: The examples use a demo database table from the ABAP cheat sheet repository.
 If you have not imported the repository, create the `ZDEMO_ABAP_CARR` database table by reusing the code from the repository (see below).
 You can run this class using F9 in ADT to initialize the demo database table and add entries for testing.
 Refer to the comments in the class code, as you need to comment out a section of the code beforehand.
       ```abap
       @EndUserText.label : 'Demo table: Airline'